-Events and musings from an historic off the grid rural property.
+Events and musings from an historic off the grid wilderness property.

 Wednesday, December 16, 2015

 The first snow of the season is always kind of interesting, although after a day or two the novelty wears off pretty quick.
 We got our first dump several nights ago.

 It melted off considerably the next day with the warm temperatures.

 Last night a cooler front came through and brought the temperature down.